 Each utility's disconnection goal is calculated as a rolling monthly average of the previous 12 months, in which each utility's total disconnections are divided by the average number of customers.
 This rolling average may not exceed the utilities' goal rate in any given month.
-For example, PG&E shall not exceed a disconnection rate of 4% in any month of 2021.
 This new methodology was implemented during the moratorium on disconnections, but in 2019 each utility successfully met their previously-established goals by reducing their disconnection rate compared to the 2018 rate.
+In 2023, one year after the disconnection moratorium was lifted, the IOUs were in compliance and did not exceed their disconnection goals.